kaiyo1991/triggerHandlerFramework/README.md

 ### 2. Implementation

-To be able to use the TriggerHandler framework, you need to create an APEX class that extends the `TriggerHandler` class
+To be able to use the TriggerHandler framework, you need to create an APEX class that extends the `TriggerHandler` class.
+The class name you create should have a descriptive name since that name will be used as the Custom metadata record identifier.
+An example of a relevant name is `AccountTriggerHandler`.
+This name is effective since it has the sObject name that the trigger gets attached to.

 ```apex
 public class <className> extends TriggerHandler {